Health Literacy in Children

 We work together with the following organisations:

 This PhD research is supervised by Prof. Mai Chin A Paw from the VU University Medical Centre Amsterdam, and by supervising professor Prof. Katarina Jerković-Ćosić.
-For this project we collaborate with research groups of the Research centre for Healthy and Sustainable Living, the Research group Communication in Digital Transition, and the Research group Youth.
+For this project we collaborate with research groups of the Research centre for Healthy and Sustainable Living, the Research group Social Interaction in Public Spaces, and the Research group Youth.